Tackling inequalities through housing policy development

 IIED research, done in partnership with the Sierra Leone Urban Research Centre and part of the African Cities Research Consortium (ACRC), is showing that the lack of housing policy and planning efforts to tackle this housing crisis is deepening poverty and inequalities.
 It’s also hindering the country’s ambition to promote inclusive and sustainable development.

-This project aims to promote a collaborative and strategic response to this housing crisis in Sierra Leone by supporting the national government’s efforts to develop a national housing policy.
+This project promoted a collaborative and strategic response to the housing crisis in Sierra Leone by supporting the national government’s efforts to develop a national housing policy.

 The government of Sierra Leone was particularly interested in how the ongoing process of housing policy development could help tackle inequality and exclusion in the country.

-This partnership will contribute to the housing policy development process with research developed by SLURC, public dialogue activities and evidence from international experiences.
+This partnership contributed to the housing policy development process with research developed by SLURC, public dialogue activities and evidence from international experiences.

-IIED, SLURC and Pathfinders are carrying out three main activities:
+IIED, SLURC and Pathfinders carried out three main activities: